Stevenson Memorial Hospital

-The President and CEO; Vice-President/Chief Nursing Executive; Chief of Staff, President of the Medical Staff; President of the Auxiliary and Board Chair of the Foundation are ex- officio members of the Board.
+The President and CEO; Vice-President/Chief Nursing Executive; Chief of Staff, Chief Financial & Information Officer, President of the Medical Staff; President of the Auxiliary and Board Chair of the Foundation are ex- officio members of the Board.

 Jody Joseph Levac, President & CEO

 Jody has been the President and CEO of Stevenson Memorial Hospital since January 2014.
 Jody is recognized for his energetic and transformational leadership style, overseeing the strategic and operational planning of the hospital.